Team-rembrandt/Products/README.md

 # Overview

 One of back-end endpoint for e-commerce website.
-Built it to improve to handle higher user requests.
+Built it to handle higher user requests.

 Extract - I already have clean CSVS file, so I can just import it into the pgadmin and seed it Transform - I am going to set up validation specifying type of datas (ex.
 SERIAL, INTEGER, VARCHAR)